milaflops/advent/readme.md

 in short: I want to love Christmas again

 Also, be kind to workers during the holidays.
-Their feet hurt.
+Their feet are hurting.